Emmanuelle Guyon, the mirror of your emotions

 Eclipse necklace which takes up the Aztec motif of the sun and the night

-We also made a pendant which is a copy of an Aztec stone drum that we called Xochipilli, god of music, love, games, beauty, danse, flowers and poetry.
-This ritual instrument is called teponaxtle or horizontal drum.
-It was used in ceremonies.
+We also created a pendant replica of an Aztec stone drum, which we named Xochipilli, after the god of music, love, games, beauty, dance, flowers, and poetry, who is depicted on it.
+This ritual instrument, called a Teponaztli or horizontal drum, was used in ceremonies to accompany dances and songs dedicated to the deities.

 Xochipilli necklace made from an Aztec drum that shows the god of music